joerick/pyinstrument/README.md

 ============

 A Python profiler that records the call stack of the executing code, instead of just the final function in it.

 ![Screenshot](screenshot.png)

-**The current version's profiling overhead is too large to trust the results from it.
-I'd like to improve this, so I'd love any advice or pull requests.**
+This module is still very young, so I'd love any feedback/bug reports/pull requests!

 Installation
 ------------